Xuanwu (god)

 Xuanwu (玄武) or Xuandi (玄帝 (Xuándì)), also known as Zhenwu (真武, lit.
 'True Warrior' or 'Truly Valiant') or Zhenwu Dadi (真武大帝, lit.
-'True Martial Great Emperor' or 'Truly Valiant Great Emperor'), is a revered deity in Chinese religion, one of the higher-ranking deities in Taoism.
-He is revered as a powerful god, able to control the elements and capable of great magic.
-He is identified as the god of the north Heidi (黑帝, lit.
-'Black Emperor') and is particularly revered by martial artists.
-He is the patron god of Hebei, Henan, Manchuria and Mongolia.
-As some Han Chinese (now the modern-day Cantonese and Fujianese peoples) migrated into the south from Hebei and Henan during the Tang-Song era, Xuanwu is also widely revered in the Guangdong, Guangxi and Fujian provinces, as well as among the overseas diaspora.
+'True Martial Great Emperor' or 'Truly Valiant Great Emperor'), is a deity in Chinese religion and one of the higher-ranking deities in Taoism.
+He is identified as the god of the north, associated with water, winter, and the Black Turtle-Snake — one of the Four Symbols of the Chinese constellations.
+He is particularly revered by practitioners of martial arts and as a protective deity against evil and disease.

+Xuanwu is widely worshipped throughout China, particularly in the northern provinces of Hebei and Henan from which his cult originated, and from the Tang–Song period onward also in southern provinces including Guangdong, Guangxi, and Fujian, as well as among the overseas Chinese diaspora.

-Since the usurping Yongle Emperor of the Ming dynasty claimed to receive the divine assistance of Xuanwu during his successful Jingnan Campaign against his nephew, he had a number of Taoist monasteries constructed in the Wudang Mountains of Hubei, where Xuanwu allegedly attained immortality.
-According to Taoist beliefs, he is the 82nd avatar of Taishang Laojun.
+The Yongle Emperor of the Ming dynasty claimed to have received the divine assistance of Xuanwu during his successful Jingnan Campaign (1399–1402) against his nephew, and as emperor sponsored the construction of an extensive complex of Taoist monasteries in the Wudang Mountains of Hubei, establishing Xuanwu as a tutelary deity of the Ming imperial house.